Carousell (company): Partnerships and collaborations

 In January 2013, Singapore Press Holdings' ST Classifieds announced its collaboration with Carousell.

 According to a Yahoo Finance article in August 2013, Carousell announced its partnership with Singapore Press Holdings (SPH) Magazines, a subsidiary of SPH, to create a mobile app called SheShops Marketplace, selling fashion and beauty items.

 On 21 June 2018, Carousell announced its partnership with DBS Holdings, Stripe and VISA, to launch CarouPay, a mobile payment service.
 In 2019, Carousell revamped CarouPay to launch Carousell Protection.
 Carousell Protection is its secure in-app payment feature that allows buyer and seller to make payment and complete the deal on Carousell, through credit/debit card or DBS PayLah!.
 Some features include that the payment be held by Carousell until both buyer and seller are satisfied with the transaction, and that buyers and sellers are given a platform to raise and resolve issues with their order in the app.

 In 2019, Carousell has merged with 701Search, the classifieds firm owned by Norwegian telco Telenor Group, lifting the value of the Singapore start-up to over US$850 million (S$1.16 billion) from US$560 million.

 Operation

 Items are prohibited for sale on Carousell if they are illegal or violate the marketplace's community guidelines.

-In an effort to curb COVID-19, Carousell issued in-app advisories to protect users from face-to-face transactions.

 Carousell Media Group appointed a new head of ad operations in 2021.